Platform-OS/pos-module-user/README.md

 ```

 > [!NOTE]
-> Usually you will want to load the currently authenticated user, you can achieve it by providing [context.current_user.id](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-current_user) as ID
+> Usually, you will want to load the currently authenticated user.
+You can achieve this by providing [context.current_user.id](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-current_user) as the ID:

 update: